wlonk/arcadia/rules/magic.rst

 As a fetch, you keep as many :index:`passion tokens` as you had at the moment you transformed.
 Once these tokens are spent, the fetch's flame gutters out.
-Discard all your :index:`social tokens`; damaged reputations and friendships no longer mean anything to you.
+Discard all your :index:`role tokens`; damaged reputations and friendships no longer mean anything to you.

 As a fetch, you can cast spells more easily, too.
 You must simply pay a